How does the SCMS Board make decisions about conference locations?

 How many times may I participate in panels and workshops?

-Members may serve in only TWO roles—which must be different—during the conference, such as participating in a workshop OR giving a paper on a panel.
+Members may serve in only ONE role during the conference, such as participating in a workshop OR giving a paper on a panel.
 You may chair the panel or workshop in which you participate but may not serve as chair or respondent on another panel.
 (The exception is for invitations to participate in special events, such as the plenary session.)
 This allows a maximum number of members to participate in the annual conference.
-For instance, members may: